 If an effective containment strategy requires lockdown lasting 6 months or more, it may be completely unrealistic about the compliance side.
 Is US going to take China’s approach and police it’s citizens with dictatorial emergency powers?
 If compliance is moderate, the impact of lock-down will be modest, or even devastatingly counter-productive if antigen drift occurs.

-The pathology of the disease often shows a period of improvement, follow by a steep deterioration.
-The latter is caused by the over-active immune system, where efficient antibodies result in increased inflammation.
-This apparently successful counterattack against the virus can result in overload of inflammatory stimuli and excessive release of signaling molecules called cytokines.
-This can lead to condition call called “cytokine storm”, characterized by a cacophony of signals.
-This strong immune reaction causes accumulation of fluid in the lung, and since the virus affects both lower and upper respiratory tract, the breathing becomes extremely restricted.
-This excessive immune reaction to the pathogen is actually the cause of death in vast majority of cases.
-Drugs that limit inflammation are being successfully used to reduce mortality, and morbidity – damage to the lungs from formation of lesions filled with fluid that can reduce lung capacity in survivors by 20-30%.
+The pathology of COVID-19 normally demonstrates a period of improvement followed by steep deterioration.
+The latter is caused by an overactive immune system where efficient antibodies increase inflammation.
+An overactive immune system can overload the inflammatory stimuli, leading the body to release too many signaling molecules called cytokines.
+In some cases this leads to “cytokine storm”, a condition that is characterized by a cacophony of signals.
+This immune reaction causes accumulation of fluid in the lungs.
+Since the virus affects both the lower and upper respiratory tracts, breathing becomes restricted.
+This immune reaction is often the cause of death in the majority of cases.
+Certain drugs that limit inflammation are being used to reduce mortality and morbidity – damage to the lungs from formation of lesions filled with fluid that can reduce lung capacity in survivors by 20-30%.